microsoft/ExPerfWiz/README.md

-Duration| How long should the performance data be collected|08:00:00 FolderPath|Output Path for performance logs|NA Interval|How often the performance data should be collected.|5s MaxSize|Maximum size of the perfmon log in MegaBytes|250Mb Name|The name of the data collector set|ExPerfwiz Quiet|Suppresses screen Output|False
+Duration| How long should the performance data be collected|08:00:00 FolderPath|Output Path for performance logs|NA Interval|How often the performance data should be collected.|5s MaxSize|Maximum size of the perfmon log in MegaBytes (256-4096)|256Mb Name|The name of the data collector set|ExPerfwiz Quiet|Suppresses screen Output|False
 Server|Name of the server where the perfmon collector should be created|Local Machine